fotisk07/SI-Project/README.md

 # SI-Project

-A radio remote controlled robot that maps the space around it
+A radio remote controlled robot that maps the space around it (and with a Lidar !)